The Bankrate promise

 Key man insurance policy types

 Much like personal life insurance policies, key man insurance can be structured under different categories of life insurance.
 The most common categories are term and permanent life.
+There are pros and cons to both term and permanent life insurance, with the latter offering several different policy types.

 - Term life insurance: Term life policies provide coverage if the policyholder passes away within a certain term or time period.
 Typically this is a 10-, 20- or 30-year term.
 However, with key man insurance, the policyholder is the company and the term period could be tied to any key date, such as retirement.
 Term life is usually a much less expensive option than a permanent life insurance policy.